 This motel fenced an unnecessary entrance/exit to reduce pull-through traffic.
 Credit: Karin Schmerler

-- Landscaping and maintaining the property in a way that minimizes crime opportunities and maximizes the perception of ownership.
+† A foot-candle is a unit of measurement of light per square foot of surface space.
+Inexpensive light meters can be used to determine the lighting level at a specific location.21.
+Landscaping and maintaining the property in a way that minimizes crime opportunities and maximizes the perception of ownership.
 Simply planting and maintaining a low-growth flower garden can signal to problem guests that the property is well-cared-for and unlikely to be suitable for illegal activity.
 Abandoned vehicles, furniture, and appliances, graffiti, and other signs of neglect should quickly be removed.
 Pay phones used by problem guests should be altered or removed.
 You should consult someone trained in the principles of crime prevention through environmental design (CPTED)† for specific recommendations.

-- Establishing redesign and property improvement incentives.
+† For more information on CPTED principles, see the International CPTED Association's website, at www.cpted.net/default.html.22.
+Establishing redesign and property improvement incentives.
 Areas slated for redevelopment can be rezoned to encourage property improvements that both reduce crime opportunities and improve aesthetics.
 For example, in Sarasota, Florida, owners of aging motels and other structures built before the current building code was adopted had little incentive to significantly upgrade their properties, as doing so would require full code compliance.
-To encourage property improvements, the city exempted motel owners in a specially designated redevelopment zone from meeting the code requirements, as long as the proposed upgrades met the overall goals for the zone: to create a "safe and attractive environment..."41 Cities can also offer low-interest loans or tax credits for major renovations that would allow motels to increase room rates or incorporate CPTED principles into the property design.
+To encourage property improvements, the city exempted motel owners in a specially designated redevelopment zone from meeting the code requirements, as long as the proposed upgrades met the overall goals for the zone: to create a "…safe and attractive environment..."41 Cities can also offer low-interest loans or tax credits for major renovations that would allow motels to increase room rates or incorporate CPTED principles into the property design.

 Because many independent motels were built more than 50 years ago and owners tend to limit investment in the properties, a number will exhibit moderate to severe code violations.
 Credit: Adele Sidock

-- Implementing licensing requirements for lodging establishments, including minimum security, sanitation, and management standards.
+†††† In California, the Franchise Tax Board can eliminate tax deductions if a property does not comply with housing codes.29.
+Implementing licensing requirements for lodging establishments, including minimum security, sanitation, and management standards.
 In Stockton, California, motels must meet minimum standards to obtain a permit to operate.
 Among other things, permit applicants must demonstrate that the property fully complies with all applicable building, fire, and health codes; that service calls to the property have not been "excessive," as determined by the police chief; that the premise is governed by a management plan that addresses cleaning schedules and property maintenance; and that the property manager has not been involved in criminal activity for at least five years† and has completed a motel-management training course co-taught by the police, fire, code enforcement, and environmental health departments, and the local hotel/motel association.50,§ During 2002, the program's first year of operation, 12 of the city's 59 motels were shut down because they failed to comply with the new requirements.
 Oakland, California, requires that all motel rooms be secured with deadbolt locks and meet minimum standards regarding conditions and furnishings, as well as linen and mattress cleanliness.51 Motel practices and standards can also be regulated through conditional-use permits, particularly when motel ownership changes hands.

-- Enacting special regulations for adult motels.; To make it more difficult for prostitutes to operate out of motels, a number of cities have passed laws prohibiting motels from renting rooms on an hourly or half-night basis.
+§ For a copy of the Stockton ordinance, see www.stocktongov.com/SMC/Chapter07/Ch07_PartIV_Div02.cfm.30.
+Enacting special regulations for adult motels.†† To make it more difficult for prostitutes to operate out of motels, a number of cities have passed laws prohibiting motels from renting rooms on an hourly or half-night basis.
 Other jurisdictions have established definitions of adult motels to limit where they can be located and to regulate their operations.

-- Requiring a performance bond or other changes at a property in exchange for continued business operation.
+†† Sugarland, Texas, has defined adult motels as those that (1) offer public accommodations with CCTV, films, videos, slides, or photos characterized by an emphasis on specified sexual activities; (2) and post a sign visible from the street advertising such material; (3) or offer a sleeping room for rent for less than 10 hours; (4) or allow a tenant or occupant of a sleeping room to sub-rent the room for less than 10 hours.31.
+Requiring a performance bond††† or other changes at a property in exchange for continued business operation.
 Oakland police and city officials required a prominent national budget chain to take out a $250,000 performance bond in return for continued operation of a problem motel.
 The motel had well-documented problems of prostitution and drug sales, and a service-call level substantially above that of neighboring chain motels.
 Rather than forfeit the $250,000 bond to the city, the motel improved its management practices, hired 24-hour security guards to control access to the property, prohibited visitors between 10 p.m. and 6 a.m., and instituted a series of other management changes.
 These changes reduced service calls to the property by 59 percent† seven months after the agreement was reached, and pushed the motel's service-call levels down to those of neighboring chain motels, a key stipulation of the agreement.
-National City officers required a series of changes in return for the continued operation of a motel whose owners had been cited for violating the California state penal code sections that prohibit room rental to known prostitutes.; Requiring a performance bond or other changes at a property provides a certain degree of leverage with the property owner.
+National City officers required a series of changes in return for the continued operation of a motel whose owners had been cited for violating the California state penal code sections that prohibit room rental to known prostitutes.†† Requiring a performance bond or other changes at a property provides a certain degree of leverage with the property owner.
 In the case of the Oakland airport motel, the adverse publicity of a drug abatement lawsuit provided the necessary leverage for the company to take out the performance bond.
 In National City, misdemeanor charges that put the owners on probation for one year gave officers the means for requiring management changes.